 “Adding a Cybersecurity Plan to the Business Plan: Cybersecurity and IP Considerations for Startups” IPWatchdog

-In an article published by IPWatchdog on November 15, 2019 India Vincent and Brooke Watson discuss the intersection of cybersecurity and intellectual property for startups.
+In an article published by IPWatchdog on November 15, 2019, India Vincent discusses the intersection of cybersecurity and intellectual property for startups.

 “A cyberattack is an unwelcome event for any company, but the effects can be especially detrimental to a startup, with 60% or more of small businesses that experience a data breach going out of business within a year of the breach,” they state.